featureops/featureops-javascript/README.md

 `<script src="https://app.featureops.com/featureops.js"></script>`

-(If you are using the client without Browserify or Webpack, `FeatureOps` will be accessible from the global.)
+(If you are using the client without Browserify or Webpack, `featureops` will be accessible from the global.)

 ## Quick Start